 Who we are looking for

-- demonstrate values of honesty, integrity and accountability.
+- demonstrate values of honesty, integrity, inclusion, and accountability, and

 Health and fitness